davidrbourke/DVA-C02/SQS, SNS, Kinesis.md

 If a consumer keeps processing a message and it fails and keeps going back into the queue, you can set a threshold for how many times the message can go back into the queue.

-- Set a **MaximumReceives** threshold, if it is exceeded, the message goes into the DLQ and it not processed again.
+- Set a `MaximumReceives` threshold, if it is exceeded, the message goes into the DLQ and it not processed again.
 - Allows debugging of something that might be wrong with this message.
 - Set a long retention, e.g. 14 days before messages expire from the DLQ so you have time to investigate them and they are not lost.
-- DLQ of SQS Queue must be the same type, e.g. Standard queue -> Standard DLQ, FIFO -> FIFO.
+- DLQ of SQS Queue must be the same type, e.g. Standard queue -> Standard DLQ, FIFO queue -> FIFO DLQ.

 #### Demo DLQ

 1. You create a new Queue for the DLQ.
-2. In your source Queue config, you can set the DLQ created as the target for the DQL and set the **Maximum Receives** value.
+2. In your source Queue config, you can set the DLQ created as the target for the DQL and set the `Maximum Receives` value.
 3. In AWS Console, in DLQ, there is an option **Start DQL Redrive**
    - You have to select the source queue to push the messages back to.